Glowderma/express-starter-ejs/README.md

 ### Notes about `@databases/pg-migrations`

-Create a directory for your migrations called `migrations` under `src`.
+Create a directory for your migrations called `migrations` at the root directory of the project.

 In that directory, create a file called: `0001-initial-migration.sql`
 - You can use any number, then a `-` and then any name.